RyzacInc/external-author-onboarding/README.md

 <br/>

 # Getting Started
 #### You are now acquainted with our pedagogy and tools.
 Now it's time to onboard to your specific assignment.
 Follow the tasks below to understand the goals and milestones of your project.
+Please refer to documentation provided in your welcome email to complete this portion of onboarding.

 | Tasks  | Time  |
 | ------------ | ------------ |